jlozanoher/gateways-server/README.md

 When storing a gateway, any field marked as “to be validated” must be validated and an error returned if it is invalid.
 Also, no more that 10 peripheral devices are allowed for a gateway.
 The service must also offer an operation for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
 Finally, it must be possible to add and remove a device from a gateway.

-Each gateway has:
+**Each gateway has:**

-• a unique serial number (string),
+- a unique serial number (string),
-• human-readable name (string),
+- human-readable name (string),
-• IPv4 address (to be validated),
+- IPv4 address (to be validated),
-• multiple associated peripheral devices.
+- multiple associated peripheral devices.

-Each peripheral device has:
+**Each peripheral device has:**

-• a UID (number),
+- a UID (number),
-• vendor (string),
+- vendor (string),
-• date created,
+- date created,
-• status - online/offline.
+- status - online/offline.

-Other considerations
-Please, provide
+**Other considerations.
+Please, provide:**

-• Basic UI - recommended or (providing test data for Postman (or other rest client) if you do not have enough time.
+- Basic UI - recommended or (providing test data for Postman (or other rest client) if you do not have enough time.
-• Meaningful Unit tests.
+- Meaningful Unit tests.
-• Readme file with installation guides.
+- Readme file with installation guides.
-• An automated build.
+- An automated build.

-## Technologies

-- Node.js
-- MongoDB with Mongoose
-- TypeScript
-- Express.js & Express.js middleware
-- Testing tools: mocha & chai
-- Nodemon for restarting the process automatically to make changes take effect